The cost of corruption, mismanagement and inefficiency in public infrastructure

 The added value of CoST

 CoST helps to prevent corruption and create an effective and robust infrastructure sector.
-It promotes better value from public infrastructure, delivering better quality infrastructure at lower cost, with increased predictability of outcomes.
+It promotes better value from public infrastructure, delivering quality infrastructure at lower cost, with increased predictability of outcomes.

 CoST is better value for the private sector because it ensures a level playing field and reduces the costs and risks of doing business.
 This means that companies bidding for contracts can be confident that the process is taking place in a fair, open and competitive environment.